alexdlilly/DS-5100-Project-Repo/README.md

 #### Attributes:

     Die.faces
-A list of possible outcomes associated with the Die object.
+__Returns__ : A list of possible outcomes associated with the Die object.

     Die.results
-Accesible only after the roll() method has been executed, Die.results returns a dataframe with the roll number as the index and the value as the outcome of the rolled die.
+__Returns__ : a dataframe with the roll number as the index and the value as the outcome of the rolled die.
+Accesible only after the roll() method has been executed.

 A list of all classes with their public methods and attributes.
 For each method: